appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/debug-workflow.md

 Before you begin, make sure you have:

-* A self-hosted instance of Appsmith.
-Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for instructions.
+- A self-hosted Appsmith instance with a [business subscription](https://www.appsmith.com/pricing).
+Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions if you need to set up your instance.
+You can also get a trial license by signing up on [customer.appsmith.com](https://customer.appsmith.com/).

 ## Set up and run workflow with test values